fluid-media/fluid-media.github.io/deepdocs.md

 - plots, e.g. visualization of the loss function
 - references and deeplinks to the model that link several representations (prose, math, picture, code)

-It might include support for specific iterations:
+It might include support for documenting _specific_ deployed models:

-- visualizing specific trained networks (with specific parameters) and specific datasets, and the performance or failures of these models
+- visualizing specific trained networks (with specific parameters) and the performance or failures of these models
+- documenting the datasets and training processes that gave rise to these parameters
 - running the loss function

 It may include support for the following modalities at a dynamic level: